 Importing Example Data

-Before learning how to use R to count the number of occurrences in a column, we need some data.
+Before learning to use R to count the number of occurrences in a column, we need some data.
 For this tutorial, we will read data from a CSV file found online:

 df <- read.csv('https://vincentarelbundock.github.io/Rdatasets/csv/carData/Arrests.csv')Code language: R (r)